Ettore495/fliek-ui/README.md

 6. Overall look and feel of the app is very barebones and not the prettiest.

+7. Average rating does not get updated automatically once a movie is rated

 There is plenty more, but this should suffice as an MVP!